leogodin217/ldl/README.md

 Modern algorithms achieve well over 99% accuracy at this time.
 It is unlikely that LDL will achieve 99%.

+Each row contains 784 columns representing the intensity of a grayscale 28x28 image.
+We will split the data into three sets.
+40,000 for training, 10,000 for validation and 10,000 for test.

 ## Exploratory Analysis

 When creating a neural network from scratch, implementing the code is only the